Shred Queenstown's top mountain bike parks & jump parks

 There are six bike parks in and around Queenstown.
 Get riding with our guide to these top New Zealand bike parks, and experience some of the best gravity-fed and enduro trails in the Southern Hemisphere.

 Take your own bike up the chairlift on Coronet Peak or rent on the mountain.
 With fun, flowy trails from grade 3 to grade 5, enjoy epic descents with incredible views.
 Coronet is also home to Rude Rock and some precipitous grade 5 action at Slip Saddle.
-Whether by shuttle, pedal power or chairlift, Coronet delivers the goods!
+Whether by shuttle, pedal power or chairlift, mountain biking Coronet Peak is always a good time.

 Other reputable Queenstown bike parks include 7 Mile Scenic Reserve Mountain Bike Park, with its more flowing XC, Enduro and progressive jump trails.
 Gorge Road Jump Park is a massive playground for hardtail and BMX.
 And the Queenstown Skate & BMX Park is a great wee hangout with fun obstacles for all ages and abilities.